 6 Sex Workers Explain How Sharing Client Lists Saves Lives (Kitty Stryker, Broadly)

 Voiceless Again: FOSTA/SESTA and Online Censorship In the Age of #MeToo (Kitty Stryker, Bitch Media)

-The image is used with permission of L. Taylor.
-It is a photograph of a windmill in the town of Leiden in the Netherlands on a very sunny day.
-The windmill is visible over the canal where a number of boats are out on the water.
+The feature image is by Ben Bender and is used under a Creative Commons licence.
+It is of a section of riverfront in the town of Leiden in the Netherlands on a very sunny day.
+An older warehouse building is in the centre of the frontage and a number of boats are out on the water.